 Even in the best of times, we need to keep reinventing how we do things.
 But certainly during these challenging times!
 Growing your business is critical – if it is not growing, it is moving backwards.

 You know the definition of insanity, attributed to various people including Albert Einstein: “The definition of insanity is doing the same thing over and over and expecting different results.”
 If you have not been hitting the sales targets you had set, are you going to keep doing what you have been doing?
-Even if 2009 has been an economic anomaly, it has certainly changed the business environment.
-It has changed every industry and every aspect of the economy.

 What are you going to do to ensure your business success for now and the future, as you move toward your exit planning and succession planning?
 What are your customers doing differently?
 How can that impact you?
 How can you adjust to take their new habits into account?